phac-nml/biohansel/docs/source/user-docs/parameters.rst

 QC: Frequency below this coverage are considered low coverage
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This QC threshold determines if the coverage of each of the individual tiles is enough to be considered adequate or low coverage.
-The lower this value is set, the more lax what is considered low coverage is for QC module failure.
+The lower this value is set, the more lax what is considered low coverage is for QC module warning.
 The default value is 20.
+This parameter may be useful for scheme development.

 QC: Min number of tiles missing for Ambiguous Result
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-This QC threshold determines the minimum number of tiles that can be missed to result in an ambiguous output by BioHansel.
+This QC threshold determines the minimum number of positive tiles that can be missed to result in an ambiguous output by BioHansel.
 The default value is 3.
 A higher value means that the QC module is more relaxed resulting in less ambiguous results from datasets that are not as highly covered.

 QC: Decimal Proportion of max allowed missing tiles
 """""""""""""""""""""""""""""""""""""""""""""""""""

-This QC threshold determines the maximum number of tiles allowed to be missed in the target dataset as a decimal proportion before the QC module determines the outcome to be a failure.
+This QC threshold determines the maximum number of tiles allowed to be missing in the target dataset as a decimal proportion before the QC module determines the outcome to be a failure.
 The default decimal proportion is 0.05 or 5%.

 QC: Decimal Proportion of max allowed missing tiles for an intermediate subtype
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This QC threshold determines the maximum number of tiles allowed to be missed in the target dataset as a decimal proportion before the QC module determines that the outcome is a failure due to being an intermediate subtype.
-The default decimal proportion is 0.05 or 5%.
+The default decimal proportion is 0.05 which equals 5%.

 QC: Overall tile coverage below this value will trigger a low coverage warning
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This QC threshold is the average tile Coverage of an analyzed fastq file which, when the average coverage falls below this number, a warning is triggered by the QC module saying that the sample is of low coverage.
 The default is 20.
 A lower number will relax the standard and allow sample of lower quantity to pass which may be needed on metagenomic samples.
+Doesn't affect the validity of the BioHansel results.

+**This is meant as a warning that you may want to resequence your sample for more data for other downstream applications.**

 Developer Options
 #################